martinandersson/nomagichttp/README.md

 types and the architecture is the [package-info.java][1-1] file of `alpha.nomagichttp`.

+Each of the following examples has a link to the source code which should be read as it contains helpful code commentary to introduce the NoMagicHTTP API.

-The following examples assume that Java 11+ is installed and the current working directory is the NoMagicHTTP project root.
-In addition, please run these commands before running the examples:
+The examples assume that Java 11+ is installed and the current working directory is the NoMagicHTTP project root.
+In addition, please run these commands before trying the examples:

 ```shell
 ./gradlew build